Table of Contents

 base64UrlEncode(payload),

-The JWT authentication process works as follows:
+The JWT authentication process typically includes three main steps:

 Below is a Node.js example that implements JWT-based authentication: